-A dazzling coastal gem situated an hour north of Port Macquarie along the mid north coast of NSW, the little seaside town of South West Rocks punches well above it’s weight when it comes to family holiday fun.
+A dazzling coastal gem situated an hour north of Port Macquarie along the mid north coast of NSW, the little seaside town of South West Rocks punches way above its weight when it comes to family holiday fun.

 Infused with history, South West Rocks stands on the traditional lands of the Dunghutti people.
 The region is dotted with numerous sites of great spiritual and cultural significance, the headland itself representing a Song Line (story lines that cross the country connecting geographical and sacred sites in Aboriginal culture) between Mount Yarrahapinni and the hills around Arakoon.